abdanzamzam/abdanzamzam/README.md

 [![Abdan Zam Zam R. github stats](https://github-readme-stats.vercel.app/api?username=abdanzamzam&count_private=true)](https://github.com/abdanzamzam)

 I am full stack software developer.
 I am a person who is very interested in the world of technology and always explores what problems can be solved with technology.
 Ready to always learn new and challenging things.
-I'm currently more obsessed with development on the user side.
+I'm currently more obsessed with development on the user and back side.
 Please contact me for projects.

 My Circle Ecosystem: